"The vast majority of the demand in this industry is for teaching kids and that's where the competitive pay is, too." - Lee355

 - Monthly pay

-TEFL certification is not required, but degree and native speaker are.
+TEFL certification is not required, but a degree and being a native speaker are.

 "I used to teach for DaDaABC.
 It's not a bad gig.
 The pay isn't great and they expect you to use your own time to write evaluations.
 But if you get a good group of regular students it can be a lot of fun.
 If you get the kids that just want to show off their money by saying their kids are taking private English lessons it's miserable." - Rekrabgrim